Ynn/selfstar/general/about.md

 # Credits

-This site has been designed and developed by Yoann Maurel.
+This site has been designed and developed by Dr. Yoann Maurel.

-Exercises have been designed and implemented by Yoann Maurel, Stéphanie Chollet and Jérémy Savonet.
+Exercises have been designed and implemented by Dr. Yoann Maurel, Dr. Stéphanie Chollet and Jérémy Savonet.

-ICasa has been designed and implemented by Thomas Leveque, Gabriel Pedraza and Issac Garcia under the supervision of Catherine Hamon.
+ICasa has been designed and implemented by Dr. Thomas Lévêque, Dr. Gabriel Pedraza and Dr. Issac Garcia under the supervision of Dr. Catherine Hamon.

 </article>